 Patrizia is a friend of many years’ standing.
-More than seven years ago, I was introduced to her donkey with laminitis at the Kallethal Veterinary Hospital.
+More than nine years ago, I was introduced to her donkey with laminitis at the Kallethal Veterinary Hospital.
 To put him to sleep.

-Her donkey still exists today and a close friendship unites us both.
+Her donkey existed for 9 years and a close friendship unites us both.
 I learned only a few years later she has ridden so successfully in dressage.

 She works as a lawyer, is a former rider from the German dressage equestrian team (juniors) and former trainer of horses for a rider of the Mexican Olympic dressage team.
 A student of Hans Georg Gerlach (winner of the Stensbeck plaque in gold) and Georg Theodorescu, she is a rider herself up to Intermediaire II.
 She has just bought a young horse, which she trains with much love and patience.

 It is her concern that horses are not only considered and misused as sports equipment, but that the rider and horse have a harmonious relationship with each other.
 Together we want to show that a gentle physiological way of riding is not only successful, but also helps to keep a horse mentally and physically healthy until old age.